Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Methodology

 \textbf{Training Procedure.} Prior to training, all readout images are normalized to ensure consistent scaling, numerical stability, and faster convergence.
 Each image $I_{ij}$ is zero-centered and normalized according to $I_{ij}' = \frac{I_{ij} - \mu}{I_{\text{max}} - I_{\text{min}}}$, where $\mu$, $I_{\text{max}}$ and $I_{\text{min}}$ are the mean, maximum and minimum pixel intensities in the training subset, respectively. \ours uses paired long-exposure and short-exposure images with 65-15-20\% as train-validation-test split.
 The classification models are trained for individual sites in the atom array and uses corresponding site patches of the readout image.

-\textbf{Simulation framework.} To evaluate the effect of readout errors on logical error rates of surface codes and BB codes using Stim\cite{gidney2021stim} stabilizer simulator with PyMatching and BP-OSD-CS10 as the respective decoders.
+\textbf{Simulation framework.} The effect of readout errors on logical error rates of surface codes and BB codes is evaluated using the Stim\cite{gidney2021stim} stabilizer simulator with PyMatching and BP-OSD-CS10 as the respective decoders.